PJ789/Syonara/README.md

 A simple 9 Neopixel strip (taken from a 144 pixels/meter strip) replaces the original LEDs, and is placed on top of the original (unused) keyboard LED circuit.
 A piece of insulating tape under the Neopixel strip avoids shorts.

-The Syonara firmware sets the correspondng LED colours for each status indication.
+The Syonara firmware sets the corresponding LED colours for each status indication.

 ### Circuit 3: Keyboard RGB Back Light Circuit